bgord/knowledge/roadmap.md

 # Writing (1/1)
 - ~~When to use m-dash vs n-dash vs hyphen?~~

-> To refine
+## Observables

-## React
+- What exactly is the stream?
-- hooks
+- How to create streams?
-	- useEffect
+- Basic operators.

-	- useLayoutEffect
+## GraphQL
-	- useContext
+- How to setup along the node & mongodb

-	- useCallback
+To refine:
-	- useRef
+- sed
-	- useImperativeMethods
+- awk
-	- custom hooks
+- grep
-- memo
+- head
-- compound components
+- ssh
-- redux-observable
+- SVG
-- higher-order-reducers
+- Vue
-- context
+- Storybook
-- refs
+- Figma
-- react-testing-library
+- PostgreSQL

-## CSS
+- D3.js
-- deepen knowledge of SCSS
+- Rust
-	- \# meaning
+- Machine learning algorithms
-	- mixins vs functions
+- Bash
-	- conditionals
+- MongoDB
-	- loops
+- Firebase
 - in-depth flexbox (all properties I don't remember using)
 	- inline-flex
 	- order